robang74/redfishos/forum/todo/fingerprint-reader-restart-in-lockscreen.md

 * acquire the fingerprint
 * stop the FP service

-Probably implementing the logic about unlocking the screen would be easier that the one described because those check are just done for sure.
+Probably implementing the logic about unlocking the screen would be easier than the one described because those checks are just done for sure.
 Therefore there are just three points to change: start, stop and stop.
 Instead, the logic for adding a fingerprint is straightforward.

 ---

 ### Notes

-¹ you did well, hiding the icon and shut-down the fingerprint but just before locking the screen, something goes wrong and you decide to restart the UI without the knowlegde that such action will restart also the fingerprint reader system because an updated you did recently changed that part and you did not noticed yet.
+¹ you did well, hiding the icon and shut-down the fingerprint but just before locking the screen, something goes wrong and you decide to restart the UI without the knowledge that such action will also restart the fingerprint reader system because an update you did recently changed that part and you did not notice yet.
 Plus more other corner cases, etc. etc.

 ² a feature that can be good or bad, depending if cutting a finger to your son/daughter in another city and sending it to the border is an option… :expressionless: